dsccommunity/SecurityPolicyDsc/README.md

 # xSecedit
-A wrapper around secedit.exe to confiugre local security policies.
+A wrapper around secedit.exe to configure local security policies.

 ## Description
 The xSecedit modules contains the xUserRightsAssignment DSC Resource.
 This DSC Resource allows you to configure user rights assignment in Windows.